lixinW/ship-hats-docs/subscription.md

 Yes, as a Subscription Administrator or a Project Administrator, you can monitor resource utilisation from your SHIP-HATS account.

-Subscription Administrators can monitor Plan Details, Named Users, Projects at the subscription level while Project Administrators can monitor Named Users at the associated project level.
+- Subscription Administrators can monitor Plan Details, Named Users, Projects at the subscription level.
+- Project Administrators can monitor Named Users at the associated project level.

-For GitLab, you can view [GitLab dashboards](dashboards).
+- For GitLab, you can view [GitLab dashboards](dashboards).
 </details>
 <br>